pascalschreck/MatroidIncidenceProver/README.md

 - todo/in progress: a file with the whole graph corresponding to the demonstration with tools to discover new theorems implied by the configuration.

 In fact, the decompostion of a theorem into hierarchic layers is useless when it comes to increase the speed of the solver.
 This method was designed to reduce the size of the theorem proof.
-But it is possible to do this within one layer and the simplication of the last lemma is dratically reduced compartively with the original algorithm.
-The idea is to write as lemma as many pieces of proof as possible.
-To d this, the order of reconstruction has to be reconsidered : it is not the arithmetic order of the set, but the topologic order wrt the dependences (the dependences are computed using the David's back travelsal algorithm)
+But it is possible to do this within one layer and the simplication of the last lemma is dratically reduced in comparison with the original algorithm.
+The idea is to write under the form of lemma as many pieces of proof as possible.
+To do this, the order of reconstruction has to be reconsidered : it is not the arithmetic order of the set, but the topologic order wrt the dependences (the dependences are computed using the David's back travelsal algorithm)

-The reconstruction of the Coq proof is safer and the algorithm slighty different.
-The ABC vs P1P2 notations can be used (this needs a modification in parties.h, by adding or not #define ABC, and a re-compilation).
+The reconstruction of the Coq proof is now safer and the algorithm slighty different.

+Note also that the ABC vs P1P2 notations can be used (this needs a modification in parties.h, by adding or not #define ABC, and a re-compilation).

 A lot of comments have been added (mostly in French, sorry)